5 Science-Backed Ideas for Healthy Living

 Studies suggest that carving out “me time” is a key part of a healthy lifestyle.
 Healthier habits and lifestyle adjustments have been linked to lower levels of stress and higher quality of life, as well as lower levels of morbidity and reduced healthcare costs.
 And it can start with just a few minutes a day and cost nothing.
-Here are six science-backed lifestyle practices that your current (and future) self may thank you for.
+Here are five science-backed lifestyle practices that your current (and future) self may thank you for.

 1. Practice meditation and mindfulness.

 You don’t need to ascribe to a certain religion or spend a month on a far-flung retreat to meditate or reap its benefits.
 Numerous studies suggest that even a few minutes a day of meditation can have many health benefits—from helping reduce anxious and stressful thoughts to curbing insomnia.
 Apps like Headspace or Insight Timer offer meditation basics at low or no cost.
 You can also ask at your workplace to see if services like Modern Health are offered.